jacksund/simmate/docs/full_guides/database/contributing_data.md

 These small file sizes will make it much easier for downloading and sharing your data.
 This can have major savings on your database server as well.

-### Hosting & distributing the archive
+### Hosting & Distributing the Archive

 Here is where being a private vs. open-source provider becomes important.
-Simmate lets you to decide how others access your data.
+Simmate allows you to decide how others access your data.

-If your data can only be accessible to your own team members or subscribers, then you can be in charge of distruting the data (via a CDN, dropbox, etc.).
+If your data can only be accessible to your own team members or subscribers, then you can manage the distribution of the data (via a CDN, dropbox, etc.).
 Simmate does not require that you distribute your data freely, although we do encourage open-source data.
 Either way, you can benefit from...

-- lessening the load on your own web APIs
+- reducing the load on your own web APIs

 Server load can be reduced because, in Simmate, users download your archive once and then have the data stored locally for as long as they'd like.
-New users often want to download a massive portion a database (or all of it), and also do so repeatedly as they learn about APIs.
+New users often want to download a large portion of a database (or all of it), and also do so repeatedly as they learn about APIs.
 Therefore, using Simmate archives upfront can save your team from these large and often-repeated queries.

 If you are fine with making your data freely available, you can further benefit by...

-- skipping the setup of up your own server and instead use Simmate's for free
+- avoiding the setup of your own server and instead use Simmate's for free
 - exposing your data to the Simmate user base

 Providers that permit redistribution are welcome to use our CDN for their archives.
 This only requires contacting our team and making this request.
 Further, once your archive is configured, all Simmate users will be able to easily access your data.

 ----------------------------------------------------------------------

-## How to add your data or a new provider
+## How to Integrate Your Data or a New Provider

 !!! tip
     If you want to avoid this guide, you can just contact our team!
 [Open a github issue](https://github.com/jacksund/simmate/issues) to get our attention.
 In most cases, we only need a CSV or JSON file of your data (in any data format you'd like), and we can handle the rest for you.
 If you'd like to contribute the data on your own, keep reading.